SeaOptative/Google-Data-Analytics-Cert-Cyclistic-Case-Study/cyclistic_case_study/complete_analysis.md

 * started_at and ended_at columns contains date-time data and formatted as YYYY-MM-DD HH:MM:SS format.
 * start_station_name, end_station_name, start_station_id, and end_station_id columns consists of station informations.
 * start_lat, start_lng, end_lat, and end_lng, these columns contain latitude and longitude data.
-* The member_casual column contains membership information, which is Member or Casual.
+* The member_casual column contains membership information: Member or Casual.

 ## Data Processing and Cleaning